kg8m/chrome-show-tab-numbers/README.md

 ## Q&amp;A

-### Q. Keyboard shortcuts don't work on Vivaldi; is this a bug in this extension?
+### Q. Keyboard shortcuts don’t work on Vivaldi; is this a bug in this extension?

-A. No, it is Vivaldi's bug.
+A. No, it is Vivaldi’s bug.
 As a workaround, changing the shortcut to `Global` will solve the issue.

 cf. https://forum.vivaldi.net/topic/75247/extensions-keyboard-shortcuts-don-t-work/115